KwatME/BlogPost.jl/README.md

 ```

 Convert an existing directory into a post directory.
-If directory/image/ has images ([number].png), links to these images will be listed in directory/index.md.
+If directory/image/ has images (named [0-9+].png), this will sort and add them to the directory/index.md.
+This is powerful because you can simply take bunch of screenshots and automatically make a post with them.

 ```sh
 mdpost make /path/to/directory